viamrobotics/docs/docs/components/arm/xarm6.md

 Configure an `xArm6` arm to integrate a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6) into your machine.

-Connect your arm to your machine and turn it on if you want to test your arm as you configure it.
+If you want to test your arm as you configure it, connect it to your machine's computer and turn it on.
 Then, configure the arm:

 {{< tabs >}}